 2. Add Payment to Charge

 In the Add Payment window, manually enter the Payment Amount or check the "check to pay in full" box to have the system calculate the total amount due and fully allocate the payment (and any available credits) to unpaid charges in the note.

-Allocate payments or credits among unpaid charges by checking the boxes beside the charges you would like to pay.
+Check the boxes beside the charges where payment will be allocated.
 The system automatically allocates the maximum amount to each charge as it is checked until the available money runs out.